tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 {% assign imgDir="HTB-Love-Writeup" %}

 # Introduction
-The hack the box machine "Love" is an Easy machine which is included in [TJnull's OSCP Preparation List]().
-Exploiting this machine requires knowledge in the areas of x.
+The hack the box machine "Love" is an Easy machine which is included in [TJnull's OSCP Preparation List](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=1839402159).
+Exploiting this machine requires knowledge about web enumeration, SSRF vulnerabilities, exploit identification, the Windows Registry and the AlwaysInstallElevated policy.
+Albeit being rated as Easy, this machine required multiple steps for acheiving remote code execution.

 <img style="Width:550px;" src="/assets/{{ imgDir }}/card.png" alt="HTBCard">

-By enumerating the target, it is possible to discover
+By enumerating the target, it is possible to discover multiple web applications.
+Two of these communicates over HTTPS which uses SSL certificates.
+By inspecting one of these certificates, it is possible to leak two hostnames of the target host.
+One of the hostnames leads to a web application which has an SSRF vulnerability.
+By abusing this vulnerabilty, it is then possible to access an internal web application which leaks the admin user's password.

+The admin user's password can then be used to authenticate as the admin user to a "Voting System" web application.
+Once authenticated, an [authenticated RCE exploit](https://www.exploit-db.com/exploits/49445) can be used to obtain RCE as an unprivileged user.
+By querying the Windows Registry, it can then be discovered that this user can install MSI files as the `SYSTEM` user.
+A malicious MSI file can then be crafted and installed to compromise the `SYSTEM` account.

 # Exploitation
 We start by performing an nmap scan by executing `sudo nmap -sS -sC -sV --min-rate 10000 -p- 10.10.10.239`.
 The `-sS`, `-sC` and `-sV` flags instruct nmap to perform a SYN scan to identify open ports followed by a script and version scan on the ports which were identified as open.
-The `--min-rate` flag ensures that we are sening atleast 10000 packets per second to avoid long scanning times at a potential cost of reliability in the result.
+The `--min-rate` flag ensures that we are sending atleast 10000 packets per second to avoid long scanning times at a potential cost of reliability in the results.
 The `-p-` flag instructs nmap to scan all the ports on the target.
-From the scan results, shown below, we can see that a lot of ports are open and that we are likely dealing with a Windows machine.
+From the scan results, shown below, we can see that a lot of ports are open and that we are dealing with a Windows machine.

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]